jamesdanielwhitford/sentry-shopify/third.md

 Our first scenario demonstrates how session replay technology reveals user behavior patterns that traditional monitoring completely misses.
 When checkout processes hang due to slow external APIs, users exhibit specific frustration behaviors that session replay captures in detail, giving you insights that error logs alone never provide.

 Open the `snippets/cart-summary.liquid` file and find the existing checkout button.
-Replace it with this enhanced version that simulates a shipping API timeout:
+Replace it with this enhanced version that demonstrates shipping API timeout handling:

 ```html
 <div class="cart__ctas">